chizzletaz/BakeAndBinge/Testing.md

 1. Named character reference was not terminated by a semicolon.
 (Or & should have been escaped as &amp;.)
 I forgot to add the ; after $nbsp to indicate a space.
 Fix: add semi-colon after $nbsp.
 2. Element br not allowed as child of element ul in this context.
+According to HTML5 spec, you can only have <li> elements as children.
 I used the br element to add padding between each ingredient and step.
 But ul elements can only have li elements as children.
 Fix: remove the br element and add an empty li (<li></li>)

 **The contact page:**
-- 1 error and 1 warning shown
+- 1 error and 1 warning are shown
 ![html contact error](https://github.com/chizzletaz/BakeAndBinge/blob/master/README/images/validation/html-contact.png)
 1. Duplicate ID email.
 I used 'email' for the ID and name in the contact form.
 But 'email' is already used for ID and name in the subcribe form in the footer.